Last Updated on March 14, 2023

 What About Blends like Spearmint When Pregnant?

-As it is commonly found in peppermint tea blends, spearmint is also safe to consume in average amounts during pregnancy, such as that found in tea.
+As it is commonly found in peppermint herbal tea blends, spearmint is also safe to consume in moderate amounts during pregnancy, such as that found in tea.
 Though consuming very large amounts of spearmint can damage the uterus (source: MedlinePlus).

 Peppermint tea blends can have a wide variety of other herbs and spices, including ginger.